Emmy042/alx-system_engineering-devops/0x00-shell_basics/README.md

-9-firstdirdeletion --this script deletes the my-first-directory 10-back -- this script chnages to the previous working directory 11-lists -- list files in the parent directory and /boot
+9-firstdirdeletion --this script deletes the my-first-directory 10-back -- this script chnages to the previous working directory 11-lists -- list files in the parent directory and /boot 12-file-type -- this script gets a file type